schollz/turnstile/process/README.md

 ## random lfos

-I added in optional random lfos for amp/pan. similar to ooooo. each can be toggled on a per-ring basis. all notes on a ring share the same pan/amp. this was pretty easy coding, just a little bookkeeping.
+I added in optional random lfos for amp/pan. similar to ooooo. each can be toggled on a per-ring basis. all notes on a ring share the same pan/amp. this was pretty easy coding, just a little bookkeeping: https://github.com/schollz/turnstile/commit/6dbf73c